TGSec/kalledox-keylogger/README.md

 ```
 kalledox-keylogger.py --output myfriendpwd.txt
 ```
-(and your friend do login facebook in your computer)
+...and your friend do login facebook in your computer (just joking).
 ```
 kalledox-keylogger.py --stdout
 ```